 Final examinations for day classes can be scheduled in the evening.
-In the case of common examinations between day classes and evening classes, if possible the final examination will be scheduled in the evening.
+In the case of common examinations between day classes and evening classes, the final examination will be scheduled either in the evening or on a Saturday.

 24-hour rule